GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 ===================================== 1 failed in 0.06s ===========================================
 ```

-Pytest does a very good job in helping one figure out exactly where the test failed, and provides the expected and actual results for the failed assertion.
+Pytest does a very good job of helping one figure out exactly where the test failed and provides the expected and actual results for the failed assertion.
 Above, you can see that the line `assert prime_number(11)` expected `False` though our script returned `True`.
 This failed test was an experiment, so make sure to return the passing condition.

 ## Test Coverage

 How can we tell that the test above is good enough?
-Naturally, we will use our own judgement to determine how much automated tests we need to implement as insurance against possible failures in the future.
+Naturally, we will use our judgment to determine how many automated tests we need to implement as insurance against possible failures in the future.
 Thankfully, there is a tool that we can use to help give a better picture of the scope of our tests.
 This tool is called [coverage](https://coverage.readthedocs.io/en/7.0.0b1/).
 It excels at noting which part of the code has been executed, then analyzes the source to identify which code could have been executed but was not.

 There is a plugin for `pytest` called [pytest-cov](https://pytest-cov.readthedocs.io/en/latest/) that supports code coverage in a test run.
 We need to install it in an active virtual environment too.